cpetrich/counterfeit_DS18B20/README.md

 Note that none of the points above give certainty that a particular DS18B20 is an authentic Maxim product, but if any of the tests above indicate "fake" then it is most defintely counterfeit \[5\].
 Based on my experience, a sensor that will fail any of the three software tests will fail all of them.

 ## What families of DS18B20-like chips can I expect to encounter?
-In addition to DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A, below), there are clones produced independently by at least 4 other companies as of 2019 (Families B1, B2, C, D) \[5\].
+In addition to DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A1, below), there are clones produced independently by at least 4 other companies as of 2019 (Families B1, B2, C, D) \[5\].
 The separation into families is based on patterns in undocumented function codes that the chips respond to as similarities at that level are unlikely to be coincidental \[5\].
 Chips of Family B1 seem to be produced by [GXCAS](http://www.galaxy-cas.com/) and calibrated and sold independently by GXCAS and [UMW](http://umw-ic.com/).
 Chips of Family B2 are produced by [Beijing 7Q Technology (7Q-Tek)](http://www.7qtek.com).
 Both UMW and 7Q-Tek have corresponding datasheets on their respective web pages.
 Family D1 seems to be fading from sight, having been replaced by Family D2.
+Chips of Family A2 were a rare find, behave surprisingly similar to authentic chips but have poor temperature accuracy.

 In our ebay purchases in 2018/19 of waterproof DS18B20 probes from China, Germany, and the UK, most lots had sensors of Family B1, while one in three purchases had sensors of Family D. None had sensors of Family A or C. Neither origin nor price were indicators of sensor Family.
 When purchasing DS18B20 chips, Family D2 was clearly dominant with Family B2 coming in second, and a small likelihood of obtaining chips of Families C or A.

 In the ROM patterns below, *tt* and *ss* stand for fast-changing and slow-changing values within a production run \[5\], and *crc* is the CRC8 checksum defined in the datasheet \[1\].

-### Family A: Authentic Maxim DS18B20
+### Family A1: Authentic Maxim DS18B20
 ***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from a few vendors in 2019***
 * ROM pattern \[5\]: 28-tt-tt-ss-ss-00-00-crc
 * Scratchpad register:  ``(<byte 0> + <byte 6>) & 0x0f == 0`` after all *successful* temperature conversions, and ``0x00 < <byte 6> <= 0x10`` \[2,3,5\].
 I.e., ``<byte 6> = 0x10 – (<byte 0> & 0x0f)``.